jackmorrison12/personal-site/content/courses/privacy-engineering.md

   - Differential Privacy
   - Cryptography
 ---

 This module teaches how to practice state-of-the-art attacks against privacy-preserving mechanisms and systems, as well as defence mechanisms and their trade-offs.

 Some topics include: anonymisation strategies for small and big data datasets and their limits; query-based systems; Differential Privacy; building privacy-preserving services using cryptographic methods and analysing privacy policies using formal methods.

+This module was taught at [Imperial College London](https://www.imperial.ac.uk/computing/current-students/courses/70018/).